Hillsboro Beach, Florida

 Hillsboro Beach, officially the Town of Hillsboro Beach, is a town in Broward County, Florida, United States.
-Its population was 1,875 at the 2010 census.
-It is part of the Miami metropolitan area, which had 5,564,635 people at the 2010 census.
+The town is part of the Miami metropolitan area.
+Its population was 1,987 at the 2020 census.

 History

 The town was named for the Earl of Hillsborough, who received large grants of land from the King of England while Florida was an English possession.

 The 3.2 mi strip along Florida State Road A1A is officially known as "Hillsboro Mile" in the town's boundaries, and it's the only main road in town.
 Because this is the only main public road, it is aligned with the residents' mansions and commonly called "Millionaires' Mile" by both local residents and visitors alike.
+Its own official motto also notes this by referring to it as "Florida's Magnificent Mile".

 Since the town's earliest years, the population doubles during wintertime.

 Geography

-Hillsboro Beach is located at 26°17′38″N 80°4′42″W (26.293857, –80.078243).
+The approximate coordinates for the Town of Hillsboro Beach is located at 26°17′38″N 80°4′42″W (26.293857, –80.078243).
 It is located in northeastern Broward County, along the Atlantic Ocean.

-It is on south end of the barrier island locally known as Deerfield Beach Island or Deerfield Cay.
+Hillsboro Beach is on the south end of the barrier island locally known as Deerfield Beach Island or Deerfield Cay.

 It is adjacent to the following municipalities: